PersonalitiesCrew/Personalities.Assets/-Devlogs/DEVLOG_11_4_24.md

 if Update B is done first
-it just sits in the background waiting to be enabled and probably get's quallity of life additions because why not y'know?
+it just sits in the background waiting to be enabled and probably get quality of life additions because why not y'know?

 and yeah thats basically it.